MicroFocus/universal-discovery-cmdb-samples/README.md

 ### Discovery
 * Create a zone for AWS Discovery

-  This use case shows how to create a zone for AWS discovery with REST API.
+  This sample case shows how to create a zone for AWS discovery with REST API.

   1. Go to the project root folder on your local mahine, and open the following file: data\payload\CreateAWSZone_1.json